TensorYue/Direct-Stiffness-Method-Solver-for-2D-Structures/README.md

 Written in Matlab

-The creator has tested the program with several Model Problems (see folder) with the comparison of the results from Commercial Software such as Tekla Tedds and RISA.
+The author has tested the program with several Model Problems (see folder) with the comparison of the results from Commercial Software such as Tekla Tedds and RISA.

 Users are encouraged to explore the program and feel free to add any features needed.